syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 ### Removing an Item from the Toolbar

-To remove an item from the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), you can access the specific item using the `GetByName` method and then remove it from the toolbar's item collection using the `Remove` method.Here we retrieves the "Outline" item from the "PrimaryToolbar" using the GetByName method.
-If the item is found, it removes it from the toolbar.
+To remove an item from the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), you can access the specific item using the `GetByName` method and then remove it from the toolbar's item collection using the `Remove` method.
+Here we retrieve the "Outline" item from the "PrimaryToolbar" using the GetByName method.
+If the item is found, it is removed from the toolbar.

 {% tabs %}
 {% highlight C# %}